 The project was part of the Robert Wood Johnson Foundation's (RWJF) national program Mental Health Services Program for Youth Replication.

-Key Results: The project was piloted in Marion County, home to the state capital of Indianapolis.
+The project was piloted in Marion County, home to the state capital of Indianapolis.
 The consortium identified and addressed state and local operational issues of implementation for future statewide replication.